replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 - 4.x.x

 An optional semantic version range can be specified, as defined in [blang SemVer range](https://github.com/blang/semver#ranges) (like `4.x.x` or `>=4.0.0 <5.0.0`).
-The latest supported version within the provided range is used.
+The latest supported version in the provided range is used.
 If the specified version or range does not match any supported versions, the latest version from the above list of supported versions is used.

 For backwards compatibility, exact versions are also supported.